tug-dev/tolliver/README.md

 Then the server replies in the following format:

-1 byte - success/error code, with a 0 corresponding with success while 1-255 being an error.
+1 byte - handshake (success/error) code, with a 0 corresponding with success while 1-255 being an error.
 2 bytes - big endian u16 of server version

-#### Server handshake response codes
+#### Server handshake codes

 0 - Success
 1 - General error